 Files of mq4 type represent a program source code.
-Files of this type contain source texts of all types of programs (Expert Advisors, scripts, indicators).
-For the creation of program codes MetaEditor is used.
+Files of this type contain source texts of all types of programs (EAs, scripts, indicators).
+For the creation of program codes, MetaEditor is used.
 When a code is fully or partially created, it can be saved and later opened for modification.
 Files of mq4 type cannot be used for execution in the client terminal.
-For starting a program's execution, it should be first compiled.
+A program must be compiled before you can use it.
 As a result of a source code compilation, a file of the same name with the extension ex4 is created.

 A file of ex4 type is a compiled program ready for practical use in the client terminal.
 Files of this type cannot be edited.
-If a program needs to be modified, this should be done in its source code (a file of mq4 type): it should be edited and then compiled again.
-The ex4 file name does not point to the program type - whether it is a script, an Expert Advisor or an indicator.
+If a program needs to be modified, this should be done in its source code (a file of mq4 type); it should be edited and then compiled again.
+The ex4 file name does not point to the program typewhether it is a script, an EA, or an indicator.
 Files with ex4 extension can be used as library files.

 Files of mqh type are include files.
 It is a source text of frequently used blocks of custom programs.
-Such files can be included into source texts of Expert Advisors, scripts and indicators at the stage of compilation.
-Usually include files contain the description of imported functions (as example, see files stdlib.mqh or WinUser32.mqh) or the description of common constants and variables (stderror.mqh or WinUser.mqh).
+Such files can be included into source texts of EAs, scripts, and indicators at the stage of compilation.
+Usually include files contain the description of imported functions (for example, see files stdlib.mqh or WinUser32.mqh) or the description of common constants and variables (stderror.mqh or WinUser.mqh).
 As a rule, files of mqh type are stored in the directory ClientTerminal_folder\experts\include.

-Include files are called so, because they are usually "included" at the stage of compilation to the main source file using the #include directive.
-Despite the fact that files of mqh type can contain a program source code and can be compiled by MetaEditor, they are not independent and self-contained, i.e. they do not require compilation for getting executable files of ex4 type.
+Include files are called so because they are usually "included" at the stage of compilation to the main source file using the #include directive.
+Despite the fact that files of mqh type can contain a program source code and can be compiled by MetaEditor, they are not independent and self-contained, that is they do not require compilation for getting executable files of ex4 type.
 As include files, one can use mq4 files that should be stored in ClientTerminal_folder\experts\include.

-Sections "Expert Advisors", "Custom Indicators" and "Scripts" of the client terminal navigator will show only the names of files that have the extension ex4 and are located in the corresponding folder.
+Sections "EAs," "Custom indicators," and "Scripts" of the client terminal navigator will show only the names of files that have the extension ex4 and are located in the corresponding folder.
 Files compiled in older versions of MetaEditor cannot be started and are displayed in a grey color.

-In the first part of the book "Programming in MQL4" we will analyze mq4 files of source texts and compiled ex4 files.
+In the first part of the book "Programming in MQL4," we analyze mq4 files of source texts and compiled ex4 files.